CS601-F21/side-project-palakjn/README.md

         GMAIL_USERNAME= <PHOTOGRAPHER EMAIL ID>
         GMAIL_PASSWORD= <PHOTOGRAPHER PASSWORD>

-    5)	then, type “node server.js” --> It will start the server
+    5)	Run the command “node server.js” which will start the server
     6)	Go to browser and type http://localhost:<PORT NUMBER YOU MENTIONED IN .env FILE>/

 ### Time Taken for the project to be complete